 Definition of "paramilitary group" CA Penal Code 11460

-THE CSMV, IS IN NO MANNER, INTENT, OR DESIGN, INTENDING TO BE ANY OF THE FOLLOWING ITEMS WITHIN THIS PENAL CODE, AND WILL CONTINUE TO DENOUNCE SUCH ATTITUDES AND BEHAVIORS
+THE CSMV, IS NOT, BY ACTION, INTENT, OR DESIGN, ANY OF THE FOLLOWING WITHIN THIS PENAL CODE, AND WILL CONTINUE TO DENOUNCE SUCH ATTITUDES AND BEHAVIORS

 (a) Any two or more persons who assemble as a paramilitary organization for the purpose of practicing with weapons shall be punished by imprisonment in a county jail for not more than one year or by a fine of not more than one thousand dollars ($1,000), or by both that fine and imprisonment.